 Richly decorated and soaked with elegance, the Art Deco Imperial Hotel is a feast for the senses.
 Even at street level, this 5-star luxury hotel draws you in with its compelling Art-Deco façade that will remind you as much of the streets of Paris as Prague.

-Aside from cultured appearance of Art Deco Imperial Hotel, you’ll love the on-site Café Imperial, a restaurant once frequented by Franz Kafka that’s esteemed for its traditional Czech cuisine and international dishes whipped up local celebrity chef Zdenek Pohlreich.
+Aside from the cultured appearance of the Art Deco Imperial Hotel, you’ll love the on-site Café Imperial, a restaurant once frequented by Franz Kafka that’s esteemed for its traditional Czech cuisine and international dishes whipped up by local celebrity chef Zdenek Pohlreich.

 It’s not exactly rare to mention that a luxury hotel is fit for royalty.
 In the case of Golden Well, it’s not exactly untrue either.

 If there’s one reason to drop your koruna on the Golden Well, it’s the views.
-Set on a quiet pedestrian street below Prague Castle, the hotel dazzles with picture-perfect views above Old Town and Mala Strana.
-Wake up to a delicious breakfast on the 4th-floor on-site restaurant to start your day with one of the city’s best panoramas.
+Set on a quiet pedestrian street below Prague Castle, the property dazzles with picture-perfect views above Old Town and Mala Strana.
+Wake up to a delicious breakfast on the 4th-floor on-site restaurant to start your day with one of the city’s finest panoramas.

 Radisson Blu Alcron

 No list of the best luxury hotels in Prague is complete without giving a nod to the Radisson Blu Alcron.
-Built in Art-Deco with over 80 years of history behind it, this 5-star hotel impresses not just with its elegant modern rooms, but with its top-notch extra amenities.
+Built in Art-Deco with over 80 years of history behind it, this 5-star property impresses not just with its elegant modern rooms but with its top-notch extra amenities.

 Don’t just take our word for it.
 The Alcron, one of the hotel’s two on-site restaurants, boasts an illustrious Michelin star for its esteemed degustation menus.
 The other restaurant, La Rotunde, is no slouch either.
 Its award-winning menu tickles the taste buds with high-brow Czech cuisine and international dishes.

-- Looking for a cool central hotel on a budget?
+- Looking for cool central accommodations on a budget?
 Look no further than the Hotel Salvator, a budget-friendly option with a convenient location and a cool Spanish/Czech restaurant attached.

-- Craving a central 4-star hotel with modern European charm?
-The hip Salvator Boutique Hotel is your ticket to comfortable and luxurious stay close to the action without totally breaking the bank.
+- Craving a central 4-star with modern European charm?
+The hip Salvator Boutique Hotel is your ticket to a comfortable and luxurious stay close to the action without totally breaking the bank.

-- Want some of the best luxury accommodation that Prague has to offer?
+- Want some of the finest luxury accommodations that Prague has to offer?
 We’re big fans of the superb location & modern stylings of the Radisson Blu Alcron.
 Eat at the prestigious on-site Michelin-starred The Alcron to experience some of Europe’s finest cuisine.